shootermv/wip-exam-docker/README.md

 # Docker App Within 3 Containers

-The sole purpose of this project is to show how to run web  app using docker
+The sole purpose of this project is to show how to run web  app using docker<br>
+Inspired by [this](https://scotch.io/tutorials/create-a-mean-app-with-angular-2-and-docker-compose) grate tutorial

 ## Pre Requirements